Mitigation Overview

 RTBH Mitigation Workflow

 The following workflow outlines the general process of creating, configuring, and deploying an RTBH Mitigation.
-If this is your first time working through the process, we recommend that you contact Customer Support before starting so that we can assist you.
+If this is your first time working through the process, we recommend that you contact Kentik before starting so that we can assist you (see Customer Care).

 The process involves the following tasks: